valeriangalliat/twdump/README.md

 Twitter allows each user to download its own archive, but this operation isn't easily scriptable and is limited to your own data.

-`twdump`'s purpose is to provide a simple tool to dump the last 3,200 tweets of an account (the API don't allow to dump more than this), and can dump the tweets fresher than a tweet ID.
+twdump's purpose is to provide a simple tool to dump the last 3,200 tweets of an account (the API don't allow to dump more than this), and can dump the tweets fresher than a tweet ID.